SchoolOfCode/week-6-hackathon-AJHemmings/PROJECT_PRESENTATION.md

-## Mobile Network Provider Kata
+# Mobile Network Provider Kata

-What you will learn
+A hackathin project to build a codewars style Kata using test-driven-development.

-## Users will :
+## Users will learn :

 1. Working with strings and input validation
 2. Conditinal logic